Painting Equipment

 • meets environmental protection requirements.

 Several basic systems are used to finish wood, each with its advantages and disadvantages.
-Let's take them one by one.
+Let's take them one at a time.

-CONVENTIONAL sprayingis the most flexible and adaptable method of covering wood.
+CONVENTIONAL spraying is the most flexible and adaptable method of coating wood.
 It consists of spraying the material through the nozzle of a gun with compressed air at a pressure of 3-5 bar.
-When the tank is above the nozzle, the material used falls out of the gun by gravity and when the gun is below the nozzle the material is absorbed from the pressurised tank.
+When the reservoir is above, the material used free-falls out of the gun by gravity, and when it is below the nozzle the material is absorbed from the pressurized reservoir.
 The amount of material is regulated by the supply of compressed air.

 Advantages: uniform coverage, possibility to use different materials, good quality, simple method of adjusting jet width and material consumption.

-Disadvantages: low productivity, high solvent consumption (low viscosity materials must be used), considerable loss of material during spraying (65-75%).
+Disadvantages: low productivity, high solvent consumption (low viscosity materials must be used), considerable material loss during spraying (65-75%).

 spraying